 The Association and LIUNA agree to defend, indemnify and hold harmless the City for its actions pursuant to this section.
-This includes, but is not limited to, any challenge by any member of the bargaining unit related to making contributions to the LIUNA Supplemental Pension Fund.
+This includes, but is not limited to, any challenge by any member of the bargaining unit related to making contributions to the LIUNA Supplemental Pension Fund or receiving benefits from the LIUNA Supplemental Pension Fund.